mcflis/cv/README.md

   - Owner of code review processes
   - Conceptualized and implemented a build script for compilation of STB apps
   - Implemented a prototype of CI Pipelines using Jenkins
-  - Implemented dev tools to boost DX
+  - Implemented dev tools to boost developer experience
   - Coordinated co-workers in dev teams.
   - Involvement in technical interviews of job applicants
   - **_Master's Thesis:_** Design and development of a ML powered tool to support identifying duplicate defect reports in Jira